daniel-lanciana/rant/angularjs.md

 ## About

 Open-source MVC DI (Dependency Injection) framework maintained by Google suited to single-page applications.
 Uses the prefix 'ng', which is supposed to sound like 'angular'.
 Angular leverages Node.js to run the back-end in Javascript (command-line JS engine).
+Directive-driven.

 ## Notes